lipilian/Algorithm/README.md

 21. Algorithm to build min_heap.
 22. Algorithm to build sorted priority queue.
 23. Algorithm to use direct addressing to update smart pointer for phone book.
+24. Algorithm to build hash chain for table.